Return to site

 Got any donors who are high-level brokers?
 Who make their money off commissions or profits from orchestrating deals?

-Many of them are putting away six-, seven- and eight-figure commissions.
+Many are putting away six-, seven- and eight-figure commissions.

 If you know when they close deals, you know when you've got a great window to make a big ask.